skiphansen/pano_progfpga/Series2.md

   A: The device revision should be printed on the same stick on label as the
      MAC address.

+* Q: How do I update the Pano after I flash my bitstream?
+  A: See [g2_multiboot](./g2_multiboot) for an example of how to reconfigure
+     the device with the golden bitstream.
+If JTAG is available the example can be loaded via JTAG, it will reconfigure the device with the golden bitstream when the Pano button is pressed.

 * Q: I programmed the golden bitstream but when I power cycle it's still the Pano bitstream.
   A: Correct!
 The "multiboot" bitstream image is loaded at power up the golden